firamadhan/firamadhan.github.io/_pages/cv.md

 Education
 ======
-* M.Sc. in Management, School of Business and Management Institut Teknologi Bandung, 2020
+* M.Sc. in Management, School of Business and Management, Institut Teknologi Bandung, 2018-2020
-*  B.E. in Accounting, Faculty of Economics and Business Universitas Padjadjaran, 2016
+* B.E. in Accounting, Faculty of Economics and Business, Universitas Padjadjaran, 2012-2016

 Skills
 ======